Building a Memory System That Does Not Lie to You

-I have been thinking about memory systems for AI applications—not the kind that store everything forever, but the kind that actually work.
+I have been thinking about memory systems for AI applications.
+Not the kind that store everything forever, but the kind that actually work.

 The problem is harder than it looks.